TaniraWrites/swift-viewNFrames-reading-ios-0916/README.md

-# Views - Frames & Bounds
+# Frames & Bounds

 ![](http://i.imgur.com/0gf2IgJ.jpg)

 > When someone says: 'I want a programming language in which I need only say what I wish done', give him a lollipop. -[Alan Perlis](https://en.wikipedia.org/wiki/Alan_Perlis)

+## Overview

+In this lesson, we'll introduce the view hierarchy as well as frames and bounds.

 ## Learning Objectives

-* FILL IN
+* Describe the view hierarchy
+* Explain how views are laid out according to a coordinate system
+* Explain how frames describe a view's location and size
+* Describe how frames and bounds are used in iOS

 ## User Interface Layouts